MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 ### Applicability to various roles

 Health modeling can provide information that's specific to job functions or to roles within the same context of the workload.
 For example, a DevOps role might need operational health information.
-A security officer might be more concerned with intrusion signals and security exposure.
+A security officer might be more concerned about intrusion signals and security exposure.
 A database administrator is likely only interested in a subset of the application model through the database resources only.

 Tailor health insights for different stakeholders.
 Consider creating separate models from overlapping data sets.